A very special thank you goes to the following members for their service and dedication as they complete their terms December 31, 2018:

 President Elect (2019-2020)

 Debbie Dailey is an Assistant Professor at the University of Central Arkansas where she is the Coordinator for the Gifted and Talented Program and director of a summer camp for talented youth, STEMulate Engineering Academy.
 Prior to moving to higher education, she was a high school science teacher and gifted education teacher for twenty years.
-Debbie currently serves as the secretary for the Council for Exceptional Children—The Association for the Gifted (CEC-TAG) and is the Chair-Elect for the NAGC STEM network.
+Debbie currently serves as the secretary for CEC-TAG and is the Chair-Elect for the NAGC STEM network.

 As secretary of CEC-TAG for the past four years, I have been blessed to work with exceptional people in our efforts to support gifted students and educators.
 I hope to continue my service with CEC-TAG as I seek election as President-Elect.
 If elected to this position, I will work to ensure our focus is maintained on promoting excellent educational opportunities for all children with gifts and talents, especially those from diverse and twice-exceptional populations.
 Through advocacy and the development and revision of professional standards, CEC-TAG will continue to promote the needs of students with exceptionalities and be a voice for diverse students.
 With an upcoming task of revising standards and working with CEC on CAEP Specialized Professional Association (SPA) reviews, it is vital that we continue to strengthen our commitment to gifted education and TAG.
 To improve our organizational effectiveness and increase membership, it will be necessary to adhere to our new Strategic Plan.
 If elected, I will make this a priority in addition to increasing benefits for TAG members.
 As an educator of 30 years in both K-12 and higher education, I would be honored to continue my service to CEC-TAG as President-Elect.